brown-band/website/pages/scripts/2014-2015/fall/princeton.md

 :::

-Watch now as this group of eventually more dateable future alumni forms a B and plays "For Bruno and For Brown."
+Watch now as this group of eventually more dateable future alumni forms a B and plays “For Bruno and For Brown.”

-:sd[Band forms a "B" and plays "For Bruno and For Brown."]
+:sd[Band forms a “B” and plays “For Bruno and For Brown.”]

 ## Halftime